 “You could always find Lee behind the grill cooking up the next great dish or mingling with the crowd as they enjoyed their meals.
 To this day that’s where you’ll find him, behind the grill using his experience and knowledge to satisfy even the pickiest palate.”

-As their friendships grew, Lee, Dan and close friend Manny Asadurian started a fundraiser to benefit various children charities in the area.
+As their friendships grew, Lee and Dan started a fundraiser to benefit various children charities in the area.
 They called upon their racing friends to bring their rigs to Rube’s parking lot and participate in the event, Christmas for Children.
 From local car clubs to Top Fuel dragsters and everything in between participants would display their vehicles and sign autographs for anyone who wanted one.
 The admission was an unwrapped toy and everyone was welcome to join in the fun.
 The main attraction for the attendees of this event was not only the race cars and their drivers, but also the excellent food that was served.
 Their Tri-tip, chicken, and ribs were a hit year after year using the recipes passed down in both the Donabedian and Pastorini families.
-With Lee, Manny and Dan behind the grill you knew you were always in for a treat.
+With Lee and Dan behind the grill you knew you were always in for a treat.
 The guests anxiously waited for the next tri-tip or rack of ribs to come hot off the grill.
 They enjoyed the tender full of flavor dishes as they walked around and mingled with the greatest race car drivers of their time.

 Dan and Lee continued to improve the art of seasoning in their own special ways.
 They each took on different styles and were both known to have a great flavor for the food they prepared.
 Whenever they got together, whether it was for a public event or friends and family gathering, they would be near the grill doing what they loved.
 Their passion went beyond just cooking the food; it was also about serving their guests and making it the greatest experience possible.
 Both Dan and Lee loved to mingle and really get to know the people they were serving.
 They focused on having a special relationship with their guests and were never afraid to ask what they thought about the food.
 From time to time they would even have a friendly competition to see who could come up with the better spice and flavor combination.
 They served their friends and family, only competing for a little bragging rights and gaining some tips from each other.
 Everyone left with a full stomach and some great memories with the people closest to them.